eyefixcode/eyefixcode/README.md

 Health informatics specialist focused on innovating health information technology to improve public health.

-Currently exploring opportunities committed to combating health disparities in bioinformatics and public health.
+Currently exploring opportunities committed to combating health disparities in bioinformatics and public health research.

 Experienced in developing data visualizations and data-mining solutions to support data-driven operations in CROs and diagnostic laboratories.